DCCExpress/DCCExpressHub/README.md

 DCCExpressHub is under active development.

-The project is currently aimed at users who are comfortable testing developing model railway software and DCC-EX based systems.
+The project is currently aimed at users who are comfortable testing actively developed model railway software and DCC-EX based systems.

 Expect interfaces, configuration formats and hardware support to evolve while the project is still in alpha development.